Economy Print Scanning Service

 |

-These scanners typically capture less detail than we can acheive with our tradational
+These scanners typically capture less detail than we can achieve with our

-print scanning techniques.
-This results in having less "information" to
+traditional print scanning techniques.
+This results in having less "information"

-work with while making edits and color corrections.
-It also affects the crispness
+to work with while making edits and color corrections.
+It also affects the

-of the image, resulting in artifacts in the scanned images.
-Again, these potentially
+crispness of the image, resulting in artifacts in the scanned images.
+See

 Visit our Print Scanning FAQs for more information...